Diffusion Model Patching via Mixture-of-Prompts

-\paragraph{Prompt balancing.} Prompt balancing loss acts as a soft constraint for the gating function, helping to mitigate biased selections of prompts when producing a mixture-of-prompts.
-We study the effects of two types of balancing losses: importance balancing loss and load balancing loss.
-As shown in \Cref{tab:prompt_balancing}, using both types of losses enables the diffusion model to reach its peak performance.
-When used individually, each type of oss contributes slightly to performance improvement, but when used together, they exhibit complementary effects, boosting overall performance.
-This indicates that balancing both the weight of the activated prompts and the number of activated prompts across different timesteps is crucial for creating an effective mixture-of-prompts.
-Consequently, we use both importance balancing loss and load balancing loss for prompt balancing.
+\textbf{Prompt balancing.} Prompt balancing loss acts as a soft constraint for the gating function, mitigating biased selections of prompts when producing a mixture-of-prompts.
+We study the impact of two types of balancing losses by altering the coefficient values for load balancing loss and importance balancing loss.
+As shown in Table \ref{tab:prompt_balancing}, using both types of losses equally enables the diffusion model to reach its peak performance.
+This indicates that balancing both the number and weight of the activated prompts across different timesteps is crucial for creating an effective mixture-of-prompts.
+Consequently, we employ equal proportions of importance balancing and load balancing losses for prompt balancing.